DevenSuji/MasteringTerraform/Notes.md

 You can explicitly set a specific version of the provider within the provider block.

+There are two ways for you to manage provider versions in your configuration.

+* Specify provider version constraints in your configuration's terraform block.
+* Use the dependency lock file.

 To upgrade to the latest acceptable version of each provider, run terraform init -upgrade

 To see the list of providers that the config file is using use the below command.